Jboyrox/Neural-decoding-motor-cortex-signals/README.md

 4)Describe and fit linear time-series models with delays 5)Fit linear models with multiple target outputs 6)Select the optimal delay via cross-validation
-To get the results run the notebook neural.ipynb
+The results of this experiment are in the notebook neural.ipynb